HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-27-A-Collection-of-Acknowledgements.md

  - Collections
 toc: false
 modified_at1: 2023-12-05 20:09:04 +0800
+modified_at2: 2023-12-07 19:02:35 +0800
-last_modified_at: 2023-12-05 20:09:04 +0800
+last_modified_at: 2023-12-07 19:02:35 +0800
 ---

-This book is dedicated to Richard Eagle, without whom it would never have been started, and to Lynfa Stroud, without whom it would never have been finished. (“*Computer vision: models, learning and inference*” by Simon J.D.
-Prince.)
+- This book is dedicated to Richard Eagle, without whom it would never have been started, and to Lynfa Stroud, without whom it would never have been finished. (from “*Computer vision: models, learning and inference*” by Simon J. D. Prince.)
+- The second edition owes a debt to many people, including the students of many classes who have read and commented on earlier versions.
+In addition, Paul Lorczak, Maurino Bautista, and Tom Wegleitner were essential in helping me avoid embarrassing blunders.
+Suggestions from Nicholas Allgaier, Regan Beckhan, Paul Calamai, Mark Friedman, David Hiebeler, Ashwani Kapila, Andrew Knyazev, Bo Li, Yijiang Li, Jeff Parker, Robert Sachs, Evelyn Sander, Gantumur Tsogtgerel, and Thomas Wanner were appreciated.
+The resourceful staff at Pearson, including William Hoffman, Caroline Celano, Beth Houston, Jeff Weidenaar, and Brandon Rawnsley, as well as Shiny Rajesh at Integra-PDY, mad the production of the second edition almost enjoyable.
+Finally, thanks are due to the helpful readers from other universities for their encouragement of this project and indispensable advice for improvement of earlier versions: ... (from “Numerical analysis (second edition)” by Timothy Sauer.)

 <br>